Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Analytic solution to dynamical friction in gaseous media

 for the subsonic perturbers, and

 for the supersonic perturbers.
-The $I$ parameter, as a function of Mach number, is shown in Figure \ref{fig:I_mach}.
+The parameter $I$ as a function of the Mach number is shown in Figure \ref{fig:I_mach}.
 This result is only accurate when all regions of the wake included in the force calculation remain linear.
-In other words, this solution assumes $\alpha<1$.
-The force predicted by this approach is greater than the equivalent collisionless force, for a range of Mach numbers $0 \lesssim \mathcal{M} \lesssim 3$, with the largest difference close to $\mathcal{M}=1$, where the collisional prediction is undefined.
-We use the standard definitions for sub-sonic $v_0<c_s$, $\mathcal{M}<1$, and super-sonic $v_0>c_s$, $\mathcal{M}>1$, with the transition point at $v_0=c_s$, $\mathcal{M}=1$.
+In other words, this solution assumes $\alpha\lesssim1$.
+The force predicted by this approach is greater than the equivalent collisionless force, for a range of Mach numbers $0 \lesssim \mathcal{M} \lesssim 3$ (see Figure 3 of \cite{ja:ostriker1999}).
+The largest difference comes when we are close to $\mathcal{M}=1$, where the collisional prediction is undefined.
+It should be noted that the collisional drag force deviates by a factor of a few from the pure collisionless case.
+This increases with time, as the collisional solution is time dependent, while the collisionless is not.
+The $\ln{(c_st/r_\mathrm{min}})$ part of the supersonic solution is the analogue to the Coulomb logarithm $\ln{(b_\mathrm{max}/b_\mathrm{min})}$ in the collisionless case \citep{ja:chandrasekhar1943}.

+This prediction has been tested against numerical solutions of a softened potential \citep{ja:kim2009, ja:bernal2013}, and we follow this approach to allow comparison to earlier work.
+The potential $\Phi(r)$, which defines the perturber, is typically that for a Plummer sphere \citep{ja:plummer1911}, with

+with mass $M_{\mathrm{p}}$ and softening scale $r_\mathrm{s}$.
+This is equivalent to modelling a perturber with an extended mass distribution, but still a collisionless one, which is most closely related to dark matter subhaloes or clusters of stars.
+The softening is analogous to the extent of the perturbing object, and is used to characterise the time scales of the simulation via the sound speed crossing time of this length $t_{c}=r_\mathrm{s}/c_\mathrm{s}$.

-When this prediction is tested numerically, the condition for the wake to remain linear $\alpha<1$ can be parameterised using the global dimensionless parameter, $A$.
+The condition for the wake to remain linear, i.e. $\alpha<1$, can be parameterised using the dimensionless parameter $A$.
 For

+we require that $A<1$ for the linear assumption to strictly hold.
+This estimates the density perturbation at radius $r_s$.
+As mentioned above, this relationship of radius, mass and gas sound speed is reminiscent of estimates of the radius within which material will be accreted.
+By restricting ourselves to regions where $\alpha<1$ we exclude parts of the wake where accretion would likely play a significant role.

+If one uses a true point mass in such a numerical study, particles of gas can experience shot noise.
+This happens because the gas tracer can get infinitesimally close to the position of the point mass.
+The diverging potential of said point mass then produces an extreme acceleration on the tracer, flinging the gas away at unphysical speeds.
+It is therefore necessary to use a perturber with a softened potential, to avoid the shot noise and other artifacts introduced by simulating a point mass perturbing a gas with both finite mass and finite spatial resolutions.
+Using a softened potential changes the shape of the wake in mostly minor ways.
+Most notably, in the supersonic case, it spreads out the sharp Mach cone front \citep{ja:furlanetto2002, ja:kim2009}.